At a Glance

 VLDL particles are released into the blood by the liver and circulate in the bloodstream, ultimately being converted into LDL as they lose triglyceride, having carried it to other parts of the body.
-According to the National Heart, Lung and Blood Institute's National Cholesterol Education Program Guidelines ATP III, there is growing evidence that VLDL plays an important role in atherogenesis, in which plaques form on the interior walls of arteries, narrowing these passageways and restricting blood flow – and eventually leading to heart disease and increase the risk of stroke.
+According to the National Heart, Lung and Blood Institute's National Cholesterol Education Program Guidelines ATP III, there is growing evidence that VLDL plays an important role in atherogenesis, in which plaques form on the interior walls of arteries, narrowing these passageways and restricting blood flow, which can lead to heart disease and increase the risk of stroke.

 At present there is no simple, direct way of measuring VLDL cholesterol.
-However, since VLDL-C contains most of the circulating triglyceride (if a person is fasting) and since the composition of the different particles is relatively constant, it is possible to estimate the amount of VLDL-C by dividing the triglyceride value by an appropriate factor.
-If the triglyceride value is in mg/dL, divide by 5.
-If the triglyceride value is in mmol/L, divide by 2.2.
-This estimate is used in most settings.
-The calculation is not valid, however, when the triglyceride level is greater than 400 mg/dl (4.5 mmol/L) because other lipoproteins are usually present.
-Triglycerides are routinely measured only when a patient is fasting; otherwise these calculations are invalid.
+However, since VLDL-C contains most of the circulating triglyceride (if a person is fasting) and since the composition of the different particles is relatively constant, it is possible to estimate the amount of VLDL-C based on the triglyceride value.

 How is the sample collected for testing?

 A blood sample is obtained by inserting a needle into a vein in the arm.
 Sometimes a drop of blood is collected by puncturing the skin on a fingertip.